The SWSetup folder is a subfolder in Windows that is responsible for particular functions.

 Random Start

 It occasionally pushes updates without thoroughly testing them.
 These upgrades could have errors and issues that prevent certain features from working correctly.
-Additionally, the process may permit random system restarts, which users may continue to encounter.

 High Resource Usage

 In general, many users frequently experience low memory concerns.
 Sometimes, just one thing needs to be deleted: all extra data.
-Undoubtedly, many users encounter this issue daily.
-The SWSetup folder, which runs operations in the background, may cause this issue.

 Uncontrolled Process

 The process could continue even if no driver update is available.
-So, it can impact other processes’ functionality, which could endanger the device.
-Additionally, the process’s subsequent folder consumes significant space on the boot drive.
-Consequently, issues with minimal storage space may arise.
+So, it can impact the functionality of other processes, which could endanger the device.

 How to delete the SWSetup Folder?

-- Go to the start menu and right-click.
+• Go to the start menu and right-click.

-- Then, from the list, choose File Explorer.
+• Then, from the list, choose File Explorer.

-- In the file explorer, you will find “This PC” You just need to click on it and then navigate to Local Disk (C:).
+• In the file explorer, you will find “This PC” You just need to click on it and then navigate to Local Disk (C:).

-- You will find the SWSetup folder in the C drive, so now you just need to right-click on it and choose “Delete.”
+• You will find the SWSetup folder in the C drive, so now you need to right-click on it and choose “Delete.”

 What is an alternative to deleting the SWSetup folder?